WHY IS IT GOOD TO HAVE A MASSAGE? IS IT A FANCY TREAT?

 Massage releases tension in the soft tissues and stimulates blood and lymph flow.
 The increased circulation delivers extra nutrients and oxygen to your cells and helps to remove the build-up of toxins.
 Therefore, massage can be a powerful healing method and also an excellent preventative tool.

 relieves muscular tension and pain

 helps relieve stress and repressed feelings

 HOW SHOULD I PREPARE FOR MY TREATMENT?

-If you have a contagious disease or are not feeling well for any other reason, it's best to reschedule to another time so you can get the most out of your treatment and also prevent your therapist from getting ill, too.
+If you have a contagious disease or are not feeling well for any other reason, it's best to reschedule for another time so you can get the most out of your treatment and also prevent your therapist from getting ill, too.